Ozempic seems to curb cravings for alcohol. Here's what scientists think is going on

 To many doctors and patients, like J. Paul Grayson, Ozempic's effect on alcohol came as a big surprise.

-"Before Ozempic, I could consume a whole bottle of wine in an evening without trying real hard, along with a bag of chocolates," he says laughing.
-"But with Ozempic, even one beer didn't feel good to me somehow," he says.
+"Before Ozempic, I could consume a whole bottle of wine in an evening without trying real hard, along with a bag of chocolates," he says, laughing.
+"But with Ozempic, even one beer didn't feel good to me somehow."

 "I had no idea this would happen," he adds.
 "Nobody told me anything about the drug affecting alcohol, too."